nedbat/coveragepy/doc/index.rst

 The latest version is coverage.py |release|, released |release_date|.
 It is supported on:

+..
+PYVERSIONS

-* Python versions 3.6 through 3.11.
+* Python versions 3.7 through 3.11.

 * PyPy3 7.3.7.